 (2) We connect a clear plastic elbow to our sewer hose so we can see what is coming out of the tanks.
 It’s not the prettiest picture, but this way we know the status as we go through the dump process.

 (3) Before connecting our fresh water hose to the potable water spigot, we spray the nozzle of the water spigot with Clorox bleach spray.

 (4) At the RV park, keep the black and grey tank valves closed.
 This keeps the liquids in the black tank and prevents the solids from drying out and getting stuck to the bottom and sides of the tank.
 It also prevents odors from the sewer to creep up into the rig via the sink.

 (5) When flushing the black tank (about every 4-6 days or so at the RV park, or when at the RV dump), flush it first and flush the grey tank afterwards to clear the sewer pipes and hose of any black tank solids.

-(6) At the RV dump, after the black tank is completely empty, we use a four gallon bucket to pour a pail of water directly down the toilet into the holding tank below.
+(6) At the RV dump, after the black tank is completely empty, we use a five gallon bucket to pour a pail of water directly down the toilet into the holding tank below.
 This removes any solids that are stuck to the bottom of the tank under the toilet.
 Usually two buckets is all that’s necessary for the water to run clear, although occasionally we need to dump in a third bucket.
 If you have a window in your toilet room, you can run a hose through the window rather than lugging buckets of water around.